Brayden-L/Brayden-L.github.io/_posts/2023-03-10-Linear Regression Routes.md

 ## Location
 There are no null values.

 This column is useful to group nearby climbs together.
 It is currently a string, but it can easily be turned into a list.
 Each step in the sub-location tree is meaningful information.
 For example the fact that a climb is located in California vs. Utah is useful information.
 As is the fact that a climb exists in the upper or lower valley of Yosemite specifically.
 It is easy to imagine that a particular wall or area is high or low quality.
-This information is particularly useful because it may indirectly measure qualities that we otherwise do not have a good measure of, for example rock quality or accessability.
+This information is particularly useful because it may indirectly measure qualities that we otherwise do not have a good measure of, for example rock quality or accessibility.

 In general though, this feature is superceded by longitude and latitude.
 Lon/Lat provide extremely similar information in a simpler to understand and compute form factor.
 For this reason, we will drop this location column to prevent unwanted collinearity.